BreadBox64/Synchrony/readme.md

 # Synchrony: A Simple Modpack Sync Application
-## Install & Use
+## Install
 Currently you must build the application yourself.
-Builds will be attached to future Beta releases
+Builds will be attached once it reaches release
+## Use
+## Updates

 ## Contributing
 To get started you will need to have installed: